Zelhorst92/1stMileStone-GymSite/README.md

 ### My mentor

 My mentor [Simen Daehlin](https://github.com/Eventyret "githubpage of Simen") for pointing me in the right direction in terms of the goals of the site.
-He also gave me quite a couple of pointers on how to improve my code and order of code.
+He also gave me quite a couple of pointers on how to improve my code and the order of code.
 I am certain that this will make me a more professional coder in the long run.

 ### My family and friends